AlbandeCrevoisier/ldd-athens/README.md

-# My new project

-This is the default README.md.
-Please edit me.
+#### Athens week: Linux Device Drivers ####

+This is my repository during the LDD Athens week at Telecom ParisTech with Guillaume Duc.

+Alban de Crevoisier d'Hurbache